Upcoming Coaching Courses

 The National Coaching Certification Program (NCCP) is a coach training and certification program for 67 different sports and is offered in both official languages across Canada.
 NCCP workshops are designed to meet the needs of all types of coaches, from the first‐time coach to the head coach of a national team.
 The NCCP is the recognized national standard for coach training and certification in Canada.
 Within each of the NCCP contexts, workshops are designed to address the developmental needs of the athletes.
 As part of the program, all coaches are trained in ethical decision‐making and sport safety.

+The NCCP is the recognized program for coaching qualifications in Canada.
 The National Coaching Certification Program was established in 1974 and is a collaborative program of the Government of Canada, provincial/territorial governments, national, provincial, territorial sport organizations, and the Coaching Association of Canada.
 Each year, more than 50,000 coaches take an NCCP workshop and since it began, more than 1 million coaches have participated in the program, making it one of Canada’s largest adult education programs.

 The NCCP is a competency-based system where coaches must demonstrate competency in order to obtain certification.
 Workshops are designed to assist coaches obtain the necessary knowledge, skills, abilities and attitudes needed to be a successful and competent coach.
 Below is a chart that outlines the various contexts within the NCCP and Rowing Canada’s program.

 |RCA NCCP NAME||EVALUATION||NCCP CONTEXT NAME||LTAD STAGE|